conda-incubator/conda-store/docs/administration.md

 the given build.

-`CondaStore.celery_results_backend` is the backend to use for storing all results from celery task execution.
-Conda-Store currently does not leverage the backend results but it may be needed for future work using celery.
+`CondaStore.celery_results_backend` is the backend to use for storing all results from celery task execution. conda-store currently does not leverage the backend results but it may be needed for future work using celery.
 The backend defaults to using the Redis backend.
 This choice works great in production.
 Please consult the [celery docs on backend](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html).

-`CondaStore.default_namespace` is the default namespace for Conda-Store to use.
+`CondaStore.default_namespace` is the default namespace for conda-store to use.
 All environments are built behind a given namespace.

 `CondaStore.filesystem_namespace` is the namespace to use for